Palace of Depression

 Vineland, New Jersey

 Vineland bills itself as the Dandelion Capital of the World and the Birthplace of Welch's Grape Juice.
-But until recently, it had let slip through its civic fingers George Daynor's Palace of Depression, alternately known as "The Strangest House in the World," or the "Home of Junk."
+But until the 1990s, it had let slip through its civic fingers George Daynor's Palace of Depression, alternately known as "The Strangest House in the World," or the "Home of Junk."

 Completed on Christmas Day, 1932, the Palace of Depression was an eighteen-spired, pastel-colored castle built in a swamp out of rusted auto parts and mud.
 Far from a monument to melancholia, the Palace was built to show that the Great Depression was beatable.
 "The only real depression is a depression of individual ingenuity," Daynor explained.